Civil & Disability Rights

 • Provides access to the general education curriculum

-• In the least restrictive environment and
+• Places the child in the least restrictive environment and

 The underlying purpose of the IDEA is to prepare a child for further education, employment, and independent living.
 Our attorneys will zealously represent you with your child’s special education needs to obtain a FAPE for your child.
 [LINK TO OUR SPECIAL EDUCATION PAGE]